cloudsimplus/cloudsimplus-whitepaper/README.md

 CloudSim Plus Examples provides the original CloudSim examples, with refactored, better organized code and updated to use the CloudSim Plus API.
 It also includes new examples for CloudSim Plus exclusive features.

 CloudSim Plus Testbeds modules provides some classes that implement simulation testbeds in a repeatable manner, allowing a researcher to collect valid scientific results, such as means and standard deviations, considering a specific confidence interval.
+They serve as examples on how to create broader testbed experiments.

+The CloudSim Plus Benchmarks module is used just internally to measure the overhead of some CloudSim Plus features.

 ### CloudSim Plus Benchmarks: